MaruSongMaru/GA4GUGA/readme.md

     Number of elite chromosomes retained each generation.

 - mutation_rates $mlist$(list[float])
-    One or more mutation rates.
+    A list of mutation rates.
 If multiple rates are provided, the algorithm can cycle through them when progress stalls.
+Even if a single mutation rate is provided, it has to be in list format (e.g., `[0.001]`).

 - restricted_ordering_len $n$(int)
-    Length of the effective (restricted) ordering that the GA optimizes before expansion.
+    Length of the effective (restricted) ordering that the GA optimizes before expansion (see **Restricting orderings** below for ordering expansion).

 - generations $n$(int)
     Number of generations to run.